dashpresshq/dashpress/README.md

 ## About
 Hadmean is a no-code, internal tool generator.
 It is language agnostic, schema driven, extremely customizable, fully featured, user-friendly and has just one installation step.

-### Live Demo
+### Demo
-You can play with a live demo at https://hadmean-demo.up.railway.app
+Here is an application built with Hadmean in under 30 seconds with just database configuration https://hadmean-demo.up.railway.app

 ### Quick Demo